 - 4. If an incident of academic misconduct is suspected, the Instructor and Department Head will review the matter to determine whether or not to pursue an allegation of academic misconduct. - 5.
-If the determination is no, the matter will be dropped, and no further action will be taken. - 6.
-If no more than one previous incident has been reported within their class and the matter is not serious, the Instructor will review the situation with the student.
-If, after the discussion with the student, the Instructor determines that an academic misconduct occurred, they may: - a. direct that the work be resubmitted, or the exam taken again - b. reduce the grade or give a grade of '0' for the test/assignment - 7.
-The Instructor will complete a Report and will forward a copy to the student, Department Head, and Registrar, to be included in the student file. - 8.
+If the determination is no, the matter will be dropped, and no further action will be taken.
+A report is not required in this instance. - 6.
+If no more than one previous incident has been reported within their class and the matter is not serious, the Instructor will review the situation with the student within five (5) to ten (1) days of identifying the concern.
+If, after the discussion with the student, the Instructor determines that an academic misconduct occurred, they may apply a resolution as follows: - a. direct that the work be resubmitted, or the exam taken again - b. reduce the grade or give a grade of '0' for the test/assignment - 7.
+The Instructor will complete a Report within five (5) days of applying a resolution and will forward a copy to the student, Department Head, and Registrar, to be included in the student file - 8.
 If the alleged misconduct is a serious offence, the Instructor or Department Head will complete and submit a Report to the Registrar, so the matter may proceed to an Academic Misconduct Review Committee.